 Ruhe finden leicht gemacht – Übungen für unruhige Hunde

-Many dog owners are familiar with this: Their dog is constantly on fire, has difficulty calming down, constantly demands attention, or jumps up at the slightest stimulus.
-This can quickly become stressful, especially for young, insecure, or highly sensitive dogs.
-But don't worry—with the right combination of mental stimulation, structure, and targeted calm training, you can help your dog become more relaxed.
+Many dog owners know the feeling: the dog is constantly "on fire", struggles to settle down, constantly demands attention, or jumps up at the slightest stimulus.
+Especially with young, insecure, or highly sensitive dogs, this can quickly become a burden.
+But don't worry – with the right combination of mental stimulation, structure, and targeted calm training, you can help your dog become more relaxed.

 ---

-The nose is your dog's most important sense organ and a true secret weapon when it comes to mental stimulation.
-At the same time, nose work promotes concentration and has a calming effect.
+Your dog's nose is their most important sensory organ and a real secret weapon when it comes to mental stimulation.
+At the same time, scent work promotes concentration and has a calming effect.

 Initiate "search games" with the command "Search!"

-These exercises are mentally tiring and help your dog to regulate himself better.
+These exercises tire them out mentally and help your dog to regulate themselves better.

 ---